ianmackers99/capstone/queries and results/Readme.md

 I used LLMs to recommend sample points for some functions during weeks 8, 9, 10 and 11

-The LLM prompts directory provides more detail on those prompts and the results
+The **LLM prompts** subdirectory provides more detail on those prompts and the results